informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### Remote Functions

-The Tendermint Full Node exposes the following functions over Tendermint RPC.
+The Tendermint Full Node exposes the following functions over remote procedure calls.
 The "Expected precondition" are only expected for correct peers (as no assumption is made on internals of faulty processes [FS-A-PEER]).